Last week, the Department for Education (DfE) published the provisional results of the national curriculum assessments taken by all 11-year-olds.

 Expect some outstanding figures in 2020/21.

-Searching for the right school in Sussex for your child? - Visit educationsussex.com for authoritative reviews and so much more.
+Make the right choice for you and your child - Visit educationsussex.com for trusted school reviews, videos and so much more.